Track By Track: Billy Strings ‘Home’

 I co-wrote this one with a friend of mine, Aaron Allen.
 I had most of this song penned already and I sent it to him, and he helped me with the last portion of it.
 He’s a good buddy, and we would get together on the internet, on a Google Doc, and I would write some and he’d write some back.

 Molly Tuttle sang on this one.
-She came to the recording sessions to take some photos with me for our gig at Newport Folk Festival.
-I ended up asking her if she would sing on the song and she said, “Hell, yeah!” so I thought of her part.
+She came to the session while I was recording, just to take some photos with me for our gig at Newport Folk Festival.
+I ended up asking her if she would sing on the song and she said, “Hell, yeah!”
+So I taught her the part.

 I had this guitar riff for a while.
 This is actually the second song I wrote with this riff because the first one didn’t work out.
 I felt that it was missing something; the subject matter didn’t really fit.
 So I took that riff and came up with this song.